christoph2/msp430dll/README.md

 MSP430DLL is a convenient Python wrapper for TI MSP430 (tool) developers.

-This is still work in progress and reasonable documentation has to be wrritten...
+This is still work in progress and reasonable documentation has to be written...

 ### Prerequisites